murkl/arch-os/modules/installer/README.md

 ## Stages

-Every folder under `tasks/` is one task, flat.
-Nothing lists them elsewhere: the folders are the list.
-Which phase a task belongs to is the `stage:` in its `task.yaml`; `module.yaml` declares those stages top to bottom, and `needs:` orders the tasks that share one.
+Each stage is a folder under `tasks/`, marked with `@`, and each task is a folder inside the stage it runs in — `tasks/@system/manager/`.
+Nothing lists them elsewhere: the folders are the list. `module.yaml` declares the stages top to bottom, and `needs:` orders the tasks that share one.

 | Stage | Description |
 | --- | --- |